 - On a dedicated server, you are the only user of the server and all its resources.
 This completely gets rid of the “bad neighbor” effect of the table and you have more resources at your disposal than with a VPS.

 Only use shared hosting (including the $1 hosts) at the beginning.
 Most of these cost around $2-$7/month.
-They give you unreliable service going down due to others overusing resources.
+But understand that they all give you, to a degree, unreliable service that goes down due to others overusing resources.

 I also don’t recommend getting a dedicated server.
 This is for those who understand server technologies or for websites with extremely high usage.
 If you have a website which is so popular it requires dedicated servers, you will need to employ someone who knows all about it.

 A VPS is a great way to go after the initial time.
 They could cost around $25 – $50 a month.
 VPS servers are free from the bad neighbor effect, they give you more resources.

 Another option is managed WordPress hosting.
 This type of hosting is built for WordPress.
 On a VPS you could run any application you like, managed WP hosting only allows WordPress.
 As a result the servers are built specifically for WordPress, offer server-level caching and other stuff that will make your WordPress site run extremely fast.
 The price is usually a lot more expensive than regular shared hosting.

 Cloud hosting is the latest form of hosting that has become extremely popular over the past few years.
 The resources required for maintaining your website are spread across more than one server, and are provided as needed.
 This greatly reduces downtime in case of a server breakdown.

 Another noteworthy aspect is that cloud hosting allows you to manage peak loads easily, without facing any bandwidth issues, since another server can provide the additional resources in such a case.
 Your website relies on a cluster of servers that work together and are called “the cloud”.